310mc/https-310mc.github.io-tl/source/_posts/feature_scout/backstage_radio.md

 {% bubble Shinobu v2 %}
 Right, first I’ll start by turning on the PC.

 …Alright!
 It’s on!
-Now I only need to make sure the audio plays clearly from the PC…
+Now I only need to make sure the audio from the PC plays clearly…

 Then I need to adjust the microphone’s position…